Conference on Neural Information Processing Systems

-The Conference and Workshop on Neural Information Processing Systems (abbreviated as NeurIPS and formerly NIPS) is a machine learning and computational neuroscience conference held every December.
+The Conference on Neural Information Processing Systems (abbreviated as NeurIPS and formerly NIPS) is a machine learning and computational neuroscience conference held annually in December.
 Along with ICLR and ICML, it is one of the three primary conferences of high impact in machine learning and artificial intelligence research.

-The conference is currently a double-track meeting (single-track until 2015) that includes invited talks as well as oral and poster presentations of refereed papers, followed by parallel-track workshops that up to 2013 were held at ski resorts.
+The conference includes three days of invited talks along with oral and poster presentations of refereed papers, followed by two days of workshops and competitions.

 History

 The NeurIPS meeting was first proposed in 1986 at the annual invitation-only Snowbird Meeting on Neural Networks for Computing organized by The California Institute of Technology and Bell Laboratories.
 NeurIPS was designed as a complementary open interdisciplinary meeting for researchers exploring biological and artificial Neural Networks.
 Reflecting this multidisciplinary approach, NeurIPS began in 1987 with information theorist Ed Posner as the conference president and learning theorist Yaser Abu-Mostafa as program chairman.
 Research presented in the early NeurIPS meetings included a wide range of topics from efforts to solve purely engineering problems to the use of computer models as a tool for understanding biological nervous systems.
 Since then, the biological and artificial systems research streams have diverged, and recent NeurIPS proceedings have been dominated by papers on machine learning, artificial intelligence and statistics.

 From 1987 until 2000 NeurIPS was held in Denver, United States.
 Since then, the conference was held in Vancouver, Canada (2001–2010), Granada, Spain (2011), and Lake Tahoe, United States (2012–2013).
 In 2014 and 2015, the conference was held in Montreal, Canada, in Barcelona, Spain in 2016, in Long Beach, United States in 2017, in Montreal, Canada in 2018 and Vancouver, Canada in 2019.
 Reflecting its origins at Snowbird, Utah, the meeting was accompanied by workshops organized at a nearby ski resort up until 2013, when it outgrew ski resorts.

 The first NeurIPS Conference was sponsored by the IEEE.
 The following NeurIPS Conferences have been organized by the NeurIPS Foundation, established by Ed Posner.
 Terrence Sejnowski has been the president of the NeurIPS Foundation since Posner's death in 1993.
 The board of trustees consists of previous general chairs of the NeurIPS Conference.

 The first proceedings was published in book form by the American Institute of Physics in 1987, and was entitled Neural Information Processing Systems, then the proceedings from the following conferences have been published by Morgan Kaufmann (1988–1993), MIT Press (1994–2004) and Curran Associates (2005–present) under the name Advances in Neural Information Processing Systems.

 The conference was originally abbreviated as "NIPS".
 By 2018 a few commentators were criticizing the abbreviation as encouraging sexism due to its association with the word nipples, and as being a slur against Japanese.
 The board changed the abbreviation to "NeurIPS" in November 2018.